-It is a local equipped area for play for the under 10's, squeezed between two houses on built development between the wars.
+It is a local equipped area for play for the under 10's, squeezed between two houses on a development built between the wars.
 It has a small semi natural green space at the rear.

 It is the only green space available in the area for young children to play safely and hence is highly valued by the local community.